-- 1. The student will be able to identify important persons, issues, and schools of thought that influenced the development of Catholic teaching concerning health care. - 2.
-The student will learn to make use of relevant primary and secondary sources available in both printed and electronic formats, and will become familiar with appropriate reference works in Catholic bioethics. - 3.
-The student will be able to apply Catholic moral teaching to moral issues concerning reproductive technology and end-of-life care. - 4.
+- 1. The student will be able to identify important persons, issues, and schools of thought that influenced the development of Catholic teaching concerning health care.1 - 2.
+The student will learn to make use of relevant primary and secondary sources available in both printed and electronic formats, and will become familiar with appropriate reference works in Catholic bioethics.2 - 3.
+The student will be able to apply Catholic moral teaching to moral issues concerning reproductive technology and end-of-life care.3 - 4.
 The student will be able to teach the significance of these moral issues and schools of thought at the parish level in the context of the "New Evangelization".
+4 a.
+This course will combine assigned textbook and online readings.
+Active participation in classroom discussions is essential, and will figure into the final evaluation, as detailed below in §4.b.

-COURSE FORMAT AND EVALUATION:
+COURSE FORMAT AND EVALUATION